Animation: Live-action blending

 Live-action/animation is a technique combining hand-drawn characters into live action shots or live-action actors into animated shots.
 One of the earlier uses was in Koko the Clown when Koko was drawn over live-action footage.
 Walt Disney and Ub Iwerks created a series of Alice Comedies (1923–1927), in which a live-action girl enters an animated world.
-Other examples include Allegro Non Troppo (Italy, 1976), Who Framed Roger Rabbit (US, 1988), Volere volare (Italy 1991), Space Jam (US, 1996) and Osmosis Jones (US, 2001).
+Other examples include Allegro Non Troppo (Italy, 1976), Who Framed Roger Rabbit (US, 1988), Volere volare (Italy 1991), Cool World (US, 1992), Space Jam (US, 1996) and Osmosis Jones (US, 2001).

 Stop motion

-Stop-motion animation is used to describe animation created by physically manipulating real-world objects and photographing them one frame of film at a time to create the illusion of movement.
-There are many different types of stop-motion animation, usually named after the medium used to create the animation.
+Stop motion is used to describe animation created by physically manipulating real-world objects and photographing them one frame of film at a time to create the illusion of movement.
+There are many different types of stop-motion animation, usually named after the materials used to create the animation.
 Computer software is widely available to create this type of animation; traditional stop-motion animation is usually less expensive but more time-consuming to produce than current computer animation.